archipel-network/archipel-core/doc/contacts_data_format.md

 The `START_DTN_TIME` and `END_DTN_TIME` shall be integer DTN timestamps in seconds.
 The `DATA_RATE` shall be an integer number representing the expected transmission rate in bytes per second.
 The `REACHABLE_EID_LIST` uses the same format as the one for the node and is appended only for the specific contact.

+Please note that although the numbers are parsed as unsigned 64-bit integers, internal processing currently assumes `INT32_MAX - 1` (bytes) to be the maximum valid capacity (volume) of a contact, given by the product of contact duration and data rate.
+If the calculated capacity value is larger, the contact is assumed to have "infinite capacity", meaning that an arbitrary number of bundles of arbitrary size can be scheduled for it.

 ## Examples

 The following lines show examples for configuration data sent to µD3TN.